pakal/django-compat-patcher/README.rst

 *********************
 List of fixer names to exclude.

-.. warning:: The "INCLUDE" filters are applied before the "EXCLUDE" ones.
+Note: The "INCLUDE" filters are applied before the "EXCLUDE" ones.

 | **Default:** :code:`[]`
 | **Type:** List of strings